Cam-4587/Portfolio-2-Flags-Of-The-World-Quiz/README.md

 # Flags of the World Quiz !!!
 ![Image showing website's responsiveness on different devices](<assets/images/read_me_images/am_i_responsive_image.png>)
+___

-The flags of the world quiz is a quiz that you can try with friends, family and colleagues to test yourself against a timer of 15 seconds to see if you can match all 25 flags to the correct countries that they represent.
+The Flags of the World quiz is a quiz developed as a front-end website using HTML, CSS and Javascript.
+You can try this quiz along with friends, family or colleagues to test yourself by answering 25 questions in the form of answering which country the flag belongs to with a 15-second timer in the corner of the quiz.

-By Cameron Conroy
+-By Cameron Conroy
+___
 # UX design
 ## Colour
 My project is minimalistic in terms of its page structure so I added some color to the quiz to make it more visually appealing to the user.
-I added a background colour of RGB (78, 155, 226) to the body section, and rather than the quiz section having a white background I chose a background colour of #ebf8f8 that contrasts nicely with the page background colour and allows flags with white in it to be visible on the page.
+I added a background colour of RGB (78, 155, 226) to the body section.
+Rather than the quiz section having a white background I chose a background colour of #ebf8f8 that contrasts nicely with the page background colour and allows flags with white in it to be visible on the quiz section.

 ## Font
-I imported the font from Google Fonts and chose the "Freeman" font  This is  it appealed to me as a font that when used made the quiz look more like a game for users to enjoy rather than a formal-looking quiz.
+I imported the font from Google Fonts and chose the "Freeman" font.
+It appealed to me as a font because when used it made the quiz look more like a game for users to enjoy rather than a formal-looking quiz.
 ## Images
 The only images that appear in this quiz are the ones to display the flags seen in the questions.
 They have a width of 320 pixels with slightly varying heights across the images so that these images will have enough resolution to be clearly seen by the user.
 The images for the flags came from [Flagpedia](https://flagpedia.net/download/icons)

-## User Stories
+# User Stories
- * As a user I want to play a quiz that looks like a game rather than a formal quiz.
+ * As a user, I want to play a quiz that looks like a game rather than a formal quiz.
  * As a user I want to have control over when I can start and restart the quiz.
  * As a user I want to have the number of correct and incorrect answers tracked throughout the quiz.
  * As a user I want to play the quiz again when I complete it.

-# Wireframes
+# Desktop and Mobile Wireframes
 ![Desktop and Mobile device Wireframes](<assets/images/read_me_images/mobile_and_desktop_wireframes.png>)
-## Desktop and Mobile Wireframes

 # Existing Features
 ## Start button
-The game starts with a start button that is large and easily for users to press.
+The game starts with a start button that is large and easy for users to press.
 It gives the user control over when they want to start the quiz.
+Above the start button is an introductory text that tells the user they are about to participate in the World Flags quiz, avoiding starting the quiz with an ambiguous start button.

 ![Start Section](<assets/images/read_me_images/start_section.png>)

 ## The Question section
-Featured at the top of the quiz box the header shows the name of the Quiz Flags of the World Quiz!!! that clearly tells the user what the Quiz is.
+Featured at the top of the quiz box the header shows the name of the Quiz Flags of the World Quiz!!! that tells the user what the Quiz is.
 Underneath the header is the question present throughout all of the questions throughout the quiz.

 The flag is centred below the question and is paced between the question and the answer boxes.
 The answer boxes are placed below the flag and are arranged in a 2 by 2 grid giving the user 4 potential answers to select from.